Ukrainian women stand strong against Russian invaders

 “I realize that I’m ready to tear the enemies’ throats with my teeth,” she said.
 “Each and every one of us will do that to them.
 And the land will burn under their feet.”

-Kramarenko, 55, a medical assistant who worked at a burn hospital in the capital, began to volunteer as a wartime medic in the country’s east in 2015, using her vacation time to treat wounded soldiers and civilians on the front lines of the military conflict with Russia.
+Kramarenko, 55, a medical assistant who worked at a burn hospital in the capital, began to volunteer as a wartime medic in the country’s east in 2015, using her vacation time to treat wounded soldiers and civilians on the front lines of a military conflict with Moscow-backed separatists.

 When Russia invaded Ukraine last month, she quickly launched a crash course in battlefield medicine for new members of the Territorial Defense Forces — many of whom joined the fight without any combat experience.

-But when Russia ramped up its assault on the outskirts of Kyiv, her work moved to the smashed bridge separating Kyiv from her hometown of Irpin.
+But when Russia ramped up its assault on the outskirts of Kyiv, her work moved to the smashed bridge separating the city from her hometown of Irpin.
 Fearing a Russian advance on the capital, Ukrainian forces destroyed the bridge to keep enemy troops from crossing.
 Civilians escaping disastrous conditions in Kyiv began fleeing across the river beneath the remains of the bridge.

 Kramarenko has helped ferry many of them safely to the other side.